NickHeiner/jscodemod/docs/ai.md

 The above examples use default params for the AI generation.
 However, you can pass your own:

 ```
-$ jscodemod --aiConfig '{"best_of": 5}'
+$ jscodemod --openAICompletionRequestConfig '{"best_of": 5}'

-$ jscodemod --aiConfigFile path/to/config.json
+$ jscodemod --openAICompletionRequestFile path/to/config.json
 ```

 In this example, we set the [`best_of`](https://beta.openai.com/docs/api-reference/completions/create#completions/create-best_of) property to tell the server to generate multiple completions and pick the best one.